linushak/devstarCode/README.md

 Your squad is ready and it should now have one or more microservices with at least one of them having 2 instances.
 <img align="right" src="images/spaceship_shield.png" width = "400px">
 The Alien War Ship is protected by it's powerful shield.
 As long as we can't break through the shield, we will have a hard time hitting the core reactors of the Alien War Ship.
-To start firing at the shield, we first need to have the Alien War Ship exposing it's coordinates.
-Keep an eye out on what our spy is saying.
-It should be in the SPY section of the Dashboard.

 ### Mission Awards ###

-- Maximum number of points for this mission: **300**
+- Number of points for this mission: **300**
-- Lesser points will be given to subsequent squads.

 ### Mission Instructions ###

-1. Make sure that our spy has reported some more information about the coordinates of the shield.
-If not, you have to wait a bit!
+1. To start firing at the shield, we first need to have the Alien War Ship exposing it's coordinates.
+In the Dashboard, click on the Spy to see if he has anything to reveal.Q

 2. We now need to fire at the coordinates of the shield!
 You will do this by changing the code in your microservice and deploy the new version.